 of three or more workers, their union, or another authorized representative.

-- If requirements under the Trade Act are met, DOL will certify petition.
+- If requirements under the Trade Act are met, DOL will certify the petition.

 - After a company's petition is certified, DWD receives a list of affected workers.

 Workers will be invited to attend an intake session, receive an application packet and fill out forms at session.